d47kumar/Biodiversity-Challenge/README.md

 ### Best Model Selection

 The model with the highest accuracy on the test set is selected.
-In this case, the SVM model achieved the highest accuracy of 71.75%.
+In this case, the SVM model achieved the highest accuracy of 72.69%.

 ---

 ## Generating Predictions
-The best-performing model (SVM) is applied to the validation data to generate predictions:
+The best-performing model (Logistic Regression) is applied to the validation data to generate predictions:

 ```
 final_prediction_series = apply_best_model(bool_lr, bool_svm, bool_dt, bool_rf, bool_nb, model_data, final_val_data)